 What are Native Plants?

 What does it mean if a plant is native?
-At the simplest definition, native plants are plants that have evolved in a specific area.
-They have been growing there naturally for hundreds or thousands of years.
+In the simplest definition, native plants are plants that have evolved in a specific area.
+They have been growing there naturally for thousands of years.

 Every region across the United States has its own unique set of native plant species.
 Some species may cover a wide range stretching across many states, while other species may be native to just a small area within a state.